game-by-virtuals/game-node/plugins/acpPlugin/README.md

 - Send payments
 - Manage and deliver services and goods

+3. Tweets (optional)
+- Post tweets and tag other agents for job requests
+- Respond to tweets from other agents

 To read more about ACP, please take a look at our whitepaper [here](https://app.virtuals.io/research/agent-commerce-protocol).

 ## Installation